Sample Report for the Big Five Personality Test

 Social dynamism (extraversion) is characterized by breadth of activities (as opposed to depth), surgency from external activity/situations, and energy creation from external means.
 The trait is marked by pronounced engagement with the outer world.

-Because you scored low on Extraversion, you are primarily an introvert.
+Because you scored moderately low on Extraversion, you are primarily an ambivert with a tendency towards introversion.
 This means you have lower social engagement and energy levels than extroverts.
-You seem quiet, low-key, deliberate, and less involved in the social world.
+You sometimes tend to be quiet, low-key, deliberate, and less involved in the social world.
 Your lack of social involvement should not be interpreted as shyness or depression; instead, you are more independent of your social world than extroverts.
+As an ambivert, you need less stimulation and more time alone than extroverts.
+This does not mean you are unfriendly or antisocial; you are reserved in social situations.
+Also, you sometimes dislike small talk and being the center of attention.

 Complete the IPIP NEO short (120 questions) or long (300 questions) version assessment to see your results for these subdimensions.